Vulnerability Information

 Appears when Tenable publishes a Cyber Exposure Alert for the vulnerability.

-EPSS Increased Appears when the Exploit Prediction Scoring System (EPSS) increases (for example, EPSS Increased to 65%).
+EPSS Increased Appears when the Exploit Prediction Scoring System (EPSS) increases.

 EPSS Decreased Appears when the EPSS decreases.